jonnonz1/nz-statute-book/acts/public/1996/customs-and-excise-act-1996.md

   (a) the term alcoholic strength means alcoholic strength by volume at a temperature of 20ºC:
   (b) the alcoholic strength by volume of a mixture of water and ethyl alcohol is the ratio of the volume of alcohol present in the mixture at 20ºC to the total volume of the mixture at the same temperature:
   (c) the expressions percent volume and % vol are used to express alcoholic strength in parts of alcohol per 100 parts of the mixture:
-  (d) the term ‘per litre’, in respect of the levying of excise duty, for all Excise items under the heading fuels in Part A of Schedule 3, means the quantity of product expressed in litres at a temperature of 15°C:
+  (d) the term per litre, in respect of the levying of excise duty, for all excise items under the heading Fuels in Part A of the Excise and Excise-equivalent Duties Table, means the quantity of product expressed in litres at a temperature of 15°C:
-  (e) the term ‘per litre’, in respect of the levying of excise-equivalent duty, for all Tariff items under the heading fuels in Part B of Schedule 3, means the quantity of product expressed in litres at a temperature of 15°C.
+  (e) the term per litre, in respect of the levying of excise-equivalent duty, for all Tariff items under the heading Fuels in Part B of the Excise and Excise-equivalent Duties Table, means the quantity of product expressed in litres at a temperature of 15°C.
-(3) For the purposes of paragraph (c)(ii) of the definition of manufacture in subsection (1), the term ancillary process, in relation to the manufacture of goods specified in Schedule 3 that are neither tobacco nor a fuel, means any 1 or more of the following processes:
+(3) For the purposes of paragraph (c)(ii) of the definition of manufacture in subsection (1), the term ancillary process, in relation to the manufacture of goods specified in the Excise and Excise-equivalent Duties Table that are neither tobacco nor a fuel, means 1 or more of the following processes:
   (a) filtering the goods, diluting the goods, or blending the goods with other goods (whether the other goods are the same as, similar to, or different from, the goods):
   (b) putting the goods for the first time into a container (for example, a bag, barrel, bottle, can, cask, drum, or keg) in which they might be presented, or from which they might be dispensed, for sale to the public or any member of the public:
   (c) labelling or marking, for the first time, containers filled with the goods.